Risk Warning: Your Capital is at Risk.

 Furthermore, advances in cellulosic ethanol technology could lead to even greener forms of ethanol production.

-Ultimately, positive trends in biofuel usage bode well for ethanol in the future.
+Positive trends in biofuel usage tend to bode well for ethanol in the future.

 Emerging Market Demand